 The BCPA certification is earned by advocates who pass the exam given by the Patient Advocate Certification Board.

-To maintain their BCPA certification, APHA members may earn CEs by taking courses at a discount at APHA's sister site, PracticeUP!Online (online courses).
-When a course listed at PracticeUP! lists the availability of CEs, it means that course has been pre-approved for a specific number of CEs, which varies according to the course.
+To maintain their BCPA certification, APHA members may earn CEs by taking courses at a discount at APHA’s sister site, PracticeUP!Online (online courses) or by completing an evaluation after listening to some of our Expert Call-ins.

 - Take a free course to determine if YOU need certification: Is Advocacy Certification Right for You?